Charged Complexity and the Thermofield Double State: Introduction

-The generalization of the TFD state to the grand canonical ensemble is given by the charged TFD state (cTFD), see, \eg \cite{Andrade:2013rra}\footnote{We have traded the traditional symbol $Q$ for the charge in favor of $C$, in anticipation for using $Q$ as the position operator for the harmonic oscillators in the Nielsen construction.}
+This ``charged thermofield double state'' (cTFD) is a particularly symmetric purification of a mixed state in the grand canonical ensemble at finite temperature and chemical potential.
+The purification is obtained by constructing a pure state on two identical copies of the system on which the mixed state is defined and is given by the following expression, see \eg \cite{Andrade:2013rra}\footnote{We have traded the traditional symbol $Q$ for the charge in favour of $C$, in anticipation of using $Q$ as the position operator for the harmonic oscillators in the Nielsen construction.
+Consequently, we will use $c$ to denote eigenvalues of charge.}

-where here $c_\sigma$ are eigenvalues of a conserved global $U(1)$ charge and $\mu$ is the associated chemical potential.
-The two states in each term were chosen to have opposite charges such that they are CPT conjugates.
-It is apparent from this expression that the time evolution of the charged TFD is governed by the deformed Hamiltonians $H_{L,R} \pm \mu C_{R,L}$ where $C_{R,L}$ are the $U(1)$ charges on the left/right copies, respectively.
+In the above expression, the two copies of the system are denote L (the ``left'' copy) and R (the ``right'' copy) and are both equipped with an identical Hamiltonian. $t_{L,R}$ are the times on the left and right copies, $\beta=1/T$ is the inverse temperature, $\mu$ is the chemical potential and $|E_n, c_\sigma\rangle$ are a basis of energy and charge eigenstates where $E_n$ is the energy eigenvalue and $c_\sigma$ is the eigenstate of a conserved global $U(1)$ charge.
+Finally, $Z_{\beta,\mu}$ is a normalization constant.
+The two states in each term were chosen to have opposite charges such that they are CPT conjugates \cite{Andrade:2013rra}.
+It is apparent from this expression that the time evolution of the cTFD is governed by the deformed Hamiltonians $H_{L,R} \pm \mu C_{R,L}$, where $C_{R,L}$ are the $U(1)$ charges on the left/right copies, respectively.
+The neutral thermofield double (TFD) state is simply obtained in the $\mu=0$ limit of the above expression.

+TFD and cTFD states received special attention in holographic studies due to their duality to (neutral and charged) eternal black holes of the corresponding temperature \cite{Maldacena:2001kr} and chemical potential \cite{Chamblin:1999tk,Hartnoll:2009sz}.
+Outside the context of holography, a number of works have been written on building the TFD state in the laboratory \cite{Cottrell:2018ash,Wu:2018nrn,Zhu:2019bri,Martyn:2018wli,Maldacena:2018lmt} and these further motivate focusing on the TFD for simple quantum mechanical systems.
+Since charge is very natural in an experimental setup, we expect that the cTFD state is also a natural state to study in the laboratory.